skkylimits/vscode/README.md

 # Visual Studio Code

+Keep these settings in .vscode/ folder.
+Or add them to the global settings to apply them to all projects as a default.

 ## WSL

 Install WSL2 extension and make sure that VSCode is connected to your WSL2 instance.